Do Deer Eat Crepe Myrtle?

 Identifying deer damage on crepe myrtle is crucial to take appropriate action to protect these plants.
 Here are a few ways to identify deer damage on crepe myrtle:

-Read More Do Deer Eat Chestnuts?
-Nutritional Choices of Deer
+Read More Do Deer Eat Wheat?

 1. Browsing patterns: Deer typically feeds systematically, leaving behind a characteristic pattern of browse marks on the leaves and stems of the plant.
 Look for jagged or torn edges on the foliage, indicating deer feeding activity.